 What is Experiential Therapy?

 Experiential Therapy is an action-oriented, creative treatment approach that goes beyond what many “talk” therapies can access.
 Experiential Therapy is an experience, hence the name, that is most efficiently used in an intensive format.
 It is the opportunity to experience trust, honesty, expression of feelings, and sharing of your own story.
 In Experiential Therapy, you learn how to ask for what you need.
 Many clients share that they have a new found courage and confidence to try new healthy behaviors with their loved ones.
-It uses props and materials to aid you in moving from your head to your heart.
+It uses props, materials, music, art, and creativity to aid you in moving from your head to your heart.
 While treatment is tailored to meet the needs of each client, some examples of Experiential Therapy might include writing a letter in your non-dominant hand OR using a black scarf to do some emotional work around shame.

 Benefits of Experiential Therapy…